 - Cook the flour mixture for a minute then slowly pour in the chicken broth while whisking.

-- Whisk in the pineapple juice and soy sauce then let come to a boil to thicken.
+- Whisk in the pineapple juice, soy sauce and brown sugar then let come to a boil to thicken.
 Once the gravy comes to a boil turn the heat down to a simmer.

 - Simmer the gravy for 5 minutes until thickened then add in the pineapple chunks and peppers.

 - Add the thighs back to the skillet, skin side up, along with any drippings from the plate.
 Make sure you get the thighs down into the gravy, then spoon some of the gravy on top before you cover with the lid.